NUKnightLab/git-deploy/README.md

 * **ANSIBLE_VAULT_PASSWORD_FILE** Needed if you are using ansible-vault to maintain secrets

+### Alternate ansible hosts inventory

+E.g., if you are supporting multiple organizations or configurations, you may need an alternate hosts file.
+This can be set with ansible configs, such as with the **ANSIBLE_INVENTORY** environment variable.

 ## Additional setup

 The easiest way to see what needs to be done for an initial git-deploy setup is